sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/Forty-Weight Elbow Plot.png)<!-- -->

-Based on the elbow plot above, we will select k=3 again for our K-means clustering on all Forty-Yard Dash and Weight.
+Based on the elbow plot above, we will again select k=3 for clustering on Forty-Yard Dash (Forty) vs Weight.

 ```python
 # Let k=3 and cluster on forty vs weight